Campuses and Faculties

-Eight faculties are on the main campus, with the Faculty of Medicine and Health Sciences situated on Tygerberg campus adjacent to the Tygerberg academic hospital, and the Faculty of Military Sciences – the only one of its kind in South Africa and one of only two in Africa – based at the South African Defence Force Military Academy in Saldanha.
-The University of Stellenbosch Business School is located on the Bellville Park campus.
+Eight faculties are on the main campus, with the Faculty of Medicine and Health Sciences situated on Tygerberg campus adjacent to the Tygerberg academic hospital, and the Faculty of Military Sciences – the only one of its kind in South Africa and one of only two in Africa – based at the South African National Defence Force Military Academy in Saldanha.
+The Stellenbosch Business School is located on the Bellville Park campus.
 The fifth campus, in Worcester, was officially opened in 2012 with the launch of the Ukwanda Rural Clinical School of the Faculty of Medicine and Health Sciences.
 Here, medical and related health sciences students have the opportunity to complete their clinical training on a rural platform.

 South African academic life is very similar to the European tradition.
 Courses are a mixture of lectures and seminars with individual laboratory time and library work.
 Students specialise early and study one or two disciplines for three or four years.
 In most subjects, assessment relies on continuous evaluation with assignments, orals, presentations, one mid-semester test and a concluding examination.
 Honours programmes are generally a combination of taught modules (with seminars and laboratory time) and a research thesis component.
 Masters programmes are either a combination of taught modules (with seminars and laboratory time) and a substantial research thesis component or programmes based on research only.